 c. may not exceed the ceiling of 30 000 EUR for any period of three fiscal years.

 This list of conditions is not exhaustive.

 Member states need to put in place control measures, which make it possible to verify that the rules have been complied with.

 Important legal reference documents in the sector

 - See Articles 107-109 of the Treaty on the Functioning of the European Union

-- Fishery and Aquaculture Block Exemption Regulation (to be adopted by the end of 2014)
+- Fishery and Aquaculture Block Exemption Regulation - Commission Regulation (EU) No 1388/2014

 - De minimis Regulation – Commission Regulation (EU) No 717/2014

-- Guidelines for the examination of State aid to fisheries and aquaculture (new guidelines will be adopted by the end of 2014)
+- Guidelines for examination of State aid to the fishery and aquaculture sector

 - EMFF Regulation (EU) No 508/2014 (in particular Article 8)